GreenJellyBeans/FTC12598/processing/simple_robot_simulator/README.md

 The program supports both autonomous and driver controlled robots.
 Both modes are controlled by robot code somewhat similar to the FIRST Java programming model in FTC and FRC, in that there are `init` and `loop` methods that can query (limited) sensor information and set the power of four drive motors.
+There is also a "linear" mode that supports implementation of autonomous logic as a sequence of blocking steps.

 The physics calculations assume a mecanum drive, though the code structure does not preclude other kinds of drives being introduced in the future.
 Multiple gamepads are supported, that can be dynamically mapped to robots using special joystick button combinations (including the START+A command familiar to